MiguelASCorreia/ProtoCollectorFramework/README.md

 ### Helper

-  Like it was mentioned before, this field is used to associate information, that explains the registration process to the user, to the observation.
+  As mentioned above, this field is used to associate information to the observation that explains the registration process to the user.
-  A helper is divided by steps and, do to the JSON format nature, it's important to identify the position of each step because there's no guarantee that the array order will be maintain.
+  A helper is divided by steps and, due to the JSON format's nature, it's important to identify the position of each step because there's no guarantee that the array order will be maintained.
-  Each step is identified by the position, a title and a message.
-It can be added an additional field called *extra* that is processed as JSONObject by the framework and allows the association of extra information.
+  Each step is identified by it's position, a title and a message.
+An additional field called *extra* can be added, that is processed as a JSONObject by the framework and allows the association of extra information.
-  In the following example, the first step explains what the visual observation consists of and the following step is used to illustrate an image, by using the field *extra* to point to an image file on the application resources.
+  In the following example, the first step explains what the visual observation consists of and the following step is used to illustrate an image, by using the field *extra* to point to an image file on the application's resources.

 ```json
   "helper": [